 The majority of commercial property agreements have two main objectives.
-Firstly to have a record of terms and conditions of the agreement, and secondly to provide a degree of legal protection for, to guard each party (landlord and commercial tenant) against a possible breach of terms against the other.
+Firstly to have a record of the terms and conditions of the agreement, and secondly, to provide a degree of legal protection to guard each party (landlord and commercial tenant) against a possible breach of terms against the other.
 Nobody wants to secure the services of a law firm either, which is also partly why we have provided a free commercial/business lease agreement template.

 A lot of the time, lease agreements are signed, put in a drawer and never seen again.
 However, a business property lease agreement rarely falls into that category.
 Both the tenant and the landlord will often look over the document to remind themselves of their obligations rights, especially where repairs and maintenance are concerned.

 A tenant has certain legal responsibilities outside of the terms and conditions of any commercial letting agreement.
 These cover things like ensuring the safety of staff, customers and visitors of the property, as set out by the Health & Safety Executive (HSE).
 All business owners need to be aware of the HSE laws and regulations.